vseryakov/backendjs/README.md

         npm install backendjs --backend_nanomsg --backend_imagemagick

+This may take some time because of compiling required dependencies like ImageMagick, nanomsg.
+They are not required in all applications but still part of the core of the system to be available once needed.

 To install from the git

         npm install git+https://github.com/vseryakov/backendjs.git

-This may take some time because of compiling required dependencies like ImageMagick, nanomsg.
-They are not required in all applications but still part of the core of the system to be available once needed.
+or simply

+        npm install vseryakov/backendjs

 # Quick start